 Knee pain is common and can be a symptom of many different knee conditions or injuries.
-The inside of the knee, also called the medial knee or the medial compartment, is the area of the knee that’s closest to the opposite knee.
+The inside of your knee, also called the medial knee or the medial compartment, is the area of the knee that’s closest to your opposite knee.

 There are a variety of causes of inner knee pain.
 Many of them can be linked to an injury.
-Some of the most common incidents that cause knee injury and pain include falls, collisions in sports, or increased activity.
+Some of the most common incidents that cause knee injury and pain include falls, sports injuries, or increased activity.

-Osteoarthritis (OA) is a degenerative disease that breaks down cartilage, causing the bones in your joints to grind together.
-If you experience inner knee pain while putting pressure on the joint, such as walking up and down stairs or sitting down in a chair, you may have OA.
+If you experience inner knee pain while putting pressure on your joint, such as when walking up and down stairs or sitting down in a chair, you may have OA.
 Because this pressure causes the pain, your symptoms may get more severe as the day goes on.

-Rheumatoid arthritis (RA) is an autoimmune disease that can also cause inner knee pain.
-RA causes inflammation in the joints, so people with RA may experience severe inner knee pain in the morning, with symptoms decreasing throughout the day.
+RA causes inflammation in your joints, so people with RA may experience severe inner knee pain in the morning, with symptoms decreasing throughout the day.

 Symptoms of an MCL injury include:

 Your meniscus can tear or become damaged if your knee is rotated or put under pressure, most commonly during sports or athletic activities.

 There are four major types of meniscus tears:

 Depending on the severity of the injury, you may also feel:

 A bursa is a small, fluid-filled sac that helps reduce friction between joints.
 There are several bursae located throughout your body.